Methanocaldococcus jannaschii

-Methanocaldococcus jannaschii (formerly Methanococcus jannaschii) is a thermophilic methanogenic archaean in the class Methanococci that lives at temperatures from 48° to 94 °C and at pressures of more than 200 atmospheres.
+Methanocaldococcus jannaschii (formerly Methanococcus jannaschii) is a thermophilic methanogenic archaeon in the class Methanococci that lives at temperatures from 48° to 94 °C and at pressures of more than 200 atmospheres.
 It was the first archaeon, and third organism, to have its complete genome sequenced.
 The sequencing identified many genes unique to the archaea.
 Many of the synthesis pathways for methanogenic cofactors were worked out biochemically in this organism, as were several other archaeal-specific metabolic pathways.

 History

 Methanocaldococcus jannaschii was isolated from a submarine hydrothermal vent at Woods Hole Oceanographic Institution.
 The hydrothermal vent was located in the East Pacific Rise, at a depth of 2600 m, near the western coast of Mexico.
 Surface material was collected at a "white smoker" chimney which revealed evidence of Methanocaldococcus jannaschii living in this extreme habitat of temperatures from 48 - 94 °C. Like many kinds of extremophiles, M. jannaschii possess the ability to adapt to high temperatures, high pressure, and moderate salinity.